SandyMcCabe/Horiseon/README.md

 ​
 ## Credits
 ​
-Original code provided by Horiseon in partnership with the University of Minnesota Coding Bootcame Team and Trilogy Education Services..
+Original code provided by Horiseon in partnership with the University of Minnesota Coding Bootcame Team and Trilogy Education Services.
 ​
 I helped make the code readable by using more descriptive HTML containers, adding some comments, reducing duplicate code within the CSS, providing tags for images, and verifying all links work.
 ​​